-Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
+Our audit as of and for the year ended December 31, 2023 was conducted for the purpose of forming an opinion on the financial statements as a whole.
 The accompanying supplementary schedule A on the calculation of the Title IV 90/10 revenue test is required by the U.S. Department of Education and schedule B on Financial Responsibility, is required by 34 C.F.R.
 Section 668.172 and 34 C.F.R.
 Appendix A to Subpart L of Part 668, and are presented for purposes of additional analysis and are not a required part of the financial statements.
-The accompanying supplementary schedule C on Accreditation Financial Responsibility and Cash Reserves is required by The National Accrediting Commission of Career Arts & Sciences and is not a required part of the financial statements.
-The information has been subjected to the auditing procedures applied in the audits of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The accompanying supplementary schedule C on Accreditation Financial Responsibility is required by The National Accrediting Commission of Career Arts & Sciences and is not a required part of the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.